maxthraxx/WFGY/OS/BlurBlurBlur/README.md

 ![blurblurblur](./blurblurblur.png)

-> ⚠️ Beta Landing Page – Full Launch Expected July 22 (or no later than July 23)
+> ⚠️ Beta Landing Page – Launch date will be announced in Discussions.
-> We're currently finalizing core features and refining key details.
-> 👉 Feel free to bookmark this page and check back soon — this drop is packed with surprises and we think you'll be amazed.
+> The release timing isn’t final yet — please stay tuned.
+> In the meantime, the author is off earning some GitHub stars. 🪐✨
+> Thanks for your patience!

 > **This isn’t just a prompt tool.
 It’s a structural language-control system for images.**